5 DIY Recipes for All-Natural Dog Remedies

 Step 4 – Store toothpaste in an airtight jar.

 Store at room temperature for anywhere between two to three weeks or store in fridge to prolong its shelf life.
 If storing in the fridge, you’ll need to let it come to room temperature otherwise the mixture will be hard.
+Remember to label it otherwise someone might accidentally have it with their breakfast.

 So there you go!
 We hope you’ll have fun creating these five all-natural, 100% homemade remedies for your dog.
 Don’t forget to share your photos with us about your experience on Facebook or Instagram!